team-school-connect/school-connect/README.md

 ## Development

-**Task:** Leaving deployment aside, explain how the app is built.
-Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.

 `Technolgoies Used: React, Apollo GraphQL, Express, Socket.IO, simple-peer, MongoDB, MUI, react-sketch-canvas, Nodemailer, Mailgun and the Google Maps API.`